CaptainDario/DaKanji/BETA_CHANGELOG.md

 * Fixed: Anki setup "no deck selected" message was not localized
 * Changed: Exported cards have translations on the front
 * Added: DaKanji note type has a note field on the front and back
+* Added: Setting to disable the add to anki dialog

 ## v3.3.0+77b2 - 仮名 (10.01.2024)